Professional Liability Insurance: What is it, What’s Covered, and What’s Not?

 What is it?

 Professional Liability Insurance protects you (or your business) from allegations of errors, omissions, or negligence committed within the scope of your profession.
 It’ll cover your damages—legal expenses, administrative costs, and court settlements—EVEN if the claims made against you are groundless.
-Because Professional Liability Insurance covers errors and omissions, it’s also commonly known as E&O.
+Because Professional Liability Insurance covers errors and omissions, it’s also commonly known as E&O. Check out the 8 most common Professional Liability Insurance questions.

 What’s typically covered?